openlibhums/memory-alpha/content/support/email-and-reminders/email-template-variables.md

-title: Email Template Variables
+title: Email template variables

-# Email Template Variables
+# Email template variables

 This section needs dev input.
 (Some stuff below looks like it needs backticks, but idk dawg) Also needs a little more info on how to put this into use.
 Probably part on this page, part on other pages.